 Great Spotted Woodpecker

-All of Europe, except Ireland and the most northern areas, provides a home for one of the most the great spotted woodpecker.
+All of Europe, except Ireland and the most northern areas, provides a home for one of the most abundant of woodpeckers — the great spotted woodpecker.

 Length: 23 cm.
 The male has a red patch on the nape.